aaronserlinggoldberg/policies/source/sections/disaster_recovery_policy.md

 The following teams have been developed and trained to respond to a contingency event affecting the IT system.

 1. The **Ops Team** is responsible for recovery of the Provata Health hosted environment, network devices, and all servers.
 Members of the team include personnel who are also responsible for the daily operations and maintenance of Provata Health.
-The team leader is the VP of Engineering and directs the Dev Ops Team.
+The team leader is the CTO and directs the Dev Ops Team.
 2. The **Web Services Team** is responsible for assuring all application servers, web services, and platform add-ons are working.
 It is also responsible for testing redeployments and assessing damage to the environment.
 The team leader is the CTO and directs the Web Services Team.

 ## Testing and Maintenance

-The CTO and VP of Engineering shall establish criteria for validation/testing of a Contingency Plan, an annual test schedule, and ensure implementation of the test.
+The CTO shall establish criteria for validation/testing of a Contingency Plan, an annual test schedule, and ensure implementation of the test.
 This process will also serve as training for personnel involved in the plan’s execution.
 At a minimum the Contingency Plan shall be tested annually (within 365 days).
 The types of validation/testing exercises include tabletop and technical testing.
 Contingency Plans for all application systems must be tested at a minimum using the tabletop testing process.
 However, if the application system Contingency Plan is included in the technical testing of their respective support systems that technical test will satisfy the annual requirement.

 ### Tabletop Testing